cloudnativelabs/kube-router/Documentation/metrics.md

 ## Avail metrics

+If metrics is enabled  only the running services metrics are exposed

 The following metrics is exposed by kube-router prefixed by `kube_router_`

+### run-router = true

+* controller_bgp_peers
+  Number of BGP peers of the instance
+* controller_bgp_advertisements_received
+  Number of total BGP advertisements received since kube-router start
+* controller_bgp_internal_peers_sync_time
+  Time it took for the BGP internal peer sync loop to complete

+### run-firewall=true

+* controller_iptables_sync_time
+  Time it took for the iptables sync loop to complete

+### run-service-proxy = true

+* controller_ipvs_services_sync_time
+  Time it took for the ipvs sync loop to complete
+* controller_ipvs_services
+  The number of ipvs services in the instance
+* controller_ipvs_metrics_export_time
+  The time it took to run the metrics export for IPVS services
 * service_total_connections
   Total connections made to the service since creation
 * service_packets_in